Anginetti Cookies (Italian Wedding Cookies)

 - 3 tablespoons milk

-- 1 teaspoon lemon extract (or extract or choice)
+- 1 teaspoon almond, vanilla, or lemon extract (or extract of choice)

 Instructions